matteo-dunnhofer/matteo-dunnhofer.github.io/_pages/cv.md

 I serve as reviewer for the most relevant conferences and journals in computer vision (CVPR, ICCV, ECCV, ACCV, WACV, TPAMI, IJCV), pattern recognition (ICPR, PR), robotics (ICRA, RA-L), and medical image analysis (MIDL, MedIA, TMI).
 I was recognized as an <a href="https://eccv2022.ecva.net/program/outstanding-reviewers/">outstanding reviewer by ECCV 2022</a>.
 I have been involved in the organization of a series of workshops on <a href="https://machinelearning.uniud.it/events/CV4WS-2023/Home.html">Computer Vision for Winter Sports</a> at <a href="https://wacv2023.thecvf.com/home">WACV</a> and of <a href="https://epic-kitchens.github.io/2023#tracking">object tracking challenges</a> at <a href="https://cvpr2023.thecvf.com">CVPR</a>.
 I am also an associate editor of <a href="https://www.springer.com/journal/371">The Visual Computer</a> journal.

+# cv

-For more details, you can have a look at my <a href="assets/pdf/Dunnhofer2024.pdf">CV</a>.
+For all the details, you can have a look at my <a href="../assets/pdf/Dunnhofer2024.pdf">curriculum vitae</a>.